TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationMethods.rst

 set a series of options for plugins, to set some global config options, and to act as a simple pre processor between database data and Fluid templates.

-Still, the :ref:`TypoScript Reference <t3tsref:start>` reference document that goes deep into the incredible power of Frontend TypoScript is daily bread for Integrators.
+Still, the :doc:`TypoScript Reference <t3tsref:Index>` reference document that goes deep into the incredible power of Frontend TypoScript is daily bread for Integrators.

-:ref:`TSconfig Reference <t3tsconfig:start>`
+:doc:`TSconfig Reference <t3tsconfig:Index>`
 --------------------------------------------

 While `Frontend TypoScript` is used to steer the rendering of the frontend, `TSconfig` is used